Call for your free consultation:

 • Prescription Drugs (Schedule I or II Narcotics without prescription): Up to 5 years in prison with up to $10,000 in fines.

-A skilled drug crime defense attorney can employ various strategies to challenge the prosecution’s case, including:
+A drug crime defense lawyer can use several strategies to challenge charges:

 • Illegal Search and Seizure (Fourth Amendment Violations): If law enforcement conducted an unlawful search or seizure, evidence obtained may be inadmissible in court.